Jevíčko: Sights

-Jevíčko centre has preserved the medieval layout of the streets with Palackého Square in the middle.
+Jevíčko centre has preserved the medieval layout of the streets with the square Palackého náměstí in the middle.
 The centre was delimited by stone town walls built in the 14th century, whose fragments are still visible.
 The originally Gothic town tower has been also preserved and nowadays serves as an observation tower.
 It was raised to a height of 50 m in 1593.

 The former Augustinian monastery was founded in the 14th century and abolished in 1784.
 Today a part of the premises houses the Town Museum.
 The adjacent Church of the Assumption of the Virgin Mary was built in 1762–1766.
 It has valuable Baroque interiors.
 The second church in the town is the Church of Saint Bartholomew, a small Neo-Gothic cemetery church from 1936.

 The former synagogue was built in 1794 and replaced a wooden synagogue destroyed by fire in 1747.
 Today the building serves cultural and religious purposes.

-The Renaissance castle was built in 1559 and rebuilt in 18th century to it current form.
+The Renaissance castle was built in 1559 and rebuilt in 18th century to its current form.
 Nowadays it houses a library and a school.